ppy/osu-wiki/news/2021/2021-03-06-new-featured-artist-empty-peperoncino.md

 We've rounded up **9** bright 'n' shiny new tracks from **Empty Peperoncino**'s currently released album and EP, sure to scratch that J-rock itch.

 Looking for a sample?
-Give [Hazu-](https://osu.ppy.sh/users/4668230)'s mapset of [*End Roll*](https://osu.ppy.sh/beatmapsets/1361717) a try, or watch [Kingling](https://osu.ppy.sh/users/7010761) attempt it with some of lazer's unranked mods:
+Give ::Hazu-::{ user-id=4668230 }'s mapset of [*End Roll*](https://osu.ppy.sh/beatmapsets/1361717) a try, or watch ::Kingling::{ user-id=7010761 } attempt it with some of lazer's unranked mods:

 <div align="center">
     <video width="95%" controls>